andremann/SKG-IF/docs/source/datasources.rst

 ``research_product_metadata_license``
 ----
-*List* (recommended): Metadata Policy for information describing items in the repository: Access and re-use of metadata.
+*List* (optional): Metadata Policy for information describing items in the repository: Access and re-use of metadata.
 Each element has the following properties:

 * ``name`` *String* (mandatory):
 * ``url`` *String* (mandatory):